Conagra Brands Inc. (CAG) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Conagra Brands Inc. (NYSE: CAG) Right Now?

-The price-to-earnings ratio for Conagra Brands Inc. (NYSE: CAG) is 21.70x, which is above its average ratio.
-Moreover, the 36-month beta value for CAG is 0.54.
-Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 2 as “overweight,” 12 as “hold,” and 0 as “sell.”
+Conagra Brands Inc. (NYSE: CAG) has a price-to-earnings ratio that is above its average at 21.04x. and a 36-month beta value of 0.55.
+Opinions on the stock are mixed, with 2 analysts rating it as a “buy,” 2 as “overweight,” 12 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023